How Do I Know if I Need Help for Chewing and Spitting Disorder?

 At least when it comes to official recognition, chewing and spitting behavior isn’t technically a disorder.
 The condition doesn’t appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM), which is the official record of all recognized mental health disorders.

-Spitting and chewing was initially thought of as a form of purging, and was studied among people who struggle with bulimia nervosa.
-And an earlier version of the DSM listed CHSP as a symptom of a group of disordered eating patterns referred to as eating disorders not otherwise specified (EDNOS).
-[2]
+Spitting and chewing was initially thought of as a form of purging and was studied among people who struggle with bulimia nervosa.
+An earlier version of the DSM listed CHSP as a symptom of a group of disordered eating patterns referred to as eating disorders not otherwise specified (EDNOS).2 This has since been removed and is not listed in the current edition of the text.

 CHSP as a Symptom

-One study found that nearly 25% of people with diagnosable eating disorders have used chewing and spitting as compensatory behavior.
-[4] And another scientific review concluded that CHSP was a potential indicator of worsening disordered eating behavior.
-[2]
+One study found that nearly 25% of people with diagnosable eating disorders have used chewing and spitting as compensatory behavior.4 Another scientific review concluded that CHSP was a potential indicator of worsening disordered eating behavior.2

 Rather than designate CHSP as its own disorder, these professionals liken it to other common eating disorder symptoms, including: